 The District's bonded debt consists of various issues of general obligation bonds that are generally callable with interest payable semiannually.
 Bond proceeds pay primarily for acquiring or constructing capital facilities.
 The District repays general obligation bonds from voter-approved property taxes.

-In March 2020 registered voters authorized the issuance of \$55,500,000 principal amount of general obligation bonds.
-As of June 30, 2021, \$20,000,000 of the authorized amount has been issued.
+In March 2020 registered voters authorized the issuance of \$52,985,000 principal amount of general obligation bonds.
+As of June 30, 2023, \$37,155,000 of the authorized amount remains available for issue.